My Travel Recommendations: Cuzco

 Well, the night of my flight to Lima had finally come.
 My Instagram dreams would come true.
-I would travel to Machu Picchu in a luxury adventure, all-expenses paid trip by my employer, Lan airlines.
-My job: make it look fun and take pictures of it.
+I would travel to Machu Picchu in a luxury adventure + all-expenses-paid trip by my former employer, Lan Airlines.

 GENERAL INFORMATION ABOUT VISITING PERU:

 - TIME ZONE: UTC-5.
 Sometimes, Peru is the same time as New York City.

 - ELECTRICITY: 220V 50Hz.
 You will require an adapter for the round pin plug.

 - TIPPING GUIDELINES: While tipping is ultimately at the discretion of the individual, in Peru it is customary to leave a tip of 10% of the bill in restaurants.
 You do not need to tip taxi drivers.
 For tours, a tip of US$10-15 per day is appropriate for a private guide and US$5-10 per day for a private driver.